Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-* Billy McGee, England has told me that the F. George mentioned in Lunde's diary under Febr.
-12 is commemorated at Tower Hill, Panel 17.
+* Billy McGee, England has told me that F. George, mentioned in B. Lunde's diary under Febr.
+12, is commemorated at Tower Hill, Panel 17.
 He was from Enfield, Middlesex, 17 years old.
-Further details on him can be found by entering his name in the relevant search field at the The Commonwealth War Graves Comm. website (date of death is given as Febr.
+Further details on him can be found on this page at the The Commonwealth War Graves Comm. website (date is given as Febr.
 11).
-I also found the Canadian Robert Siteman; he's commemorated on Panel 22 at the Halifax Memorial (he can also be found by entering the name of ship in the relevant search field of the Candian Merchant Navy War Dead database).
-Additionally, Blink's Gunner William Lloyd Lewis is listed here, commemorated on Panel 71, Column 3 at the Portsmouth Naval Memorial.
-There's also a Gunner John White listed here, I'm not sure whether this is Blink's gunner.
+I also found the 20 year old Canadian Robert Siteman; he's commemorated on Panel 22 at the Halifax Memorial (he can also be found by entering the name of ship in the relevant search field of the Candian Merchant Navy War Dead database).
+Additionally, Blink's Gunner William Lloyd Lewis is listed on this page, commemorated on Panel 71, Column 3 at the Portsmouth Naval Memorial.
+There's also a Gunner John White listed on this page, commemorated at the same place, Panel 72 - probably Blink's gunner(?).
+All these links are external.

 Related external links:

-More on Norwegian casualties - Only the Norwegians are commemorated at this memorial in Stavern, Norway.
+Stavern Memorial commemorations - Norwegians only are commemorated at this memorial in Stavern, Norway.

 U-108 | Klaus Scholtz